ScottLogic/blog/_posts/2026-06-29-agentrification.md

 - Artificial Intelligence
 - AI
 - Agentic AI
-summary: This satirical post defines Agentrification as the sociotechnical phenomenon in which the \"original character\" of a human-centric space, platform, or profession is systematically displaced, optimised, or rendered obsolete by the arrival of autonomous AI agents, i.e. digital gentrification.
+summary: This satirical post defines Agentrification as the sociotechnical phenomenon in which the original character of a human-centric space, platform, or profession is systematically displaced, optimised, or rendered obsolete by the arrival of autonomous AI agents, i.e. digital gentrification.
 It introduces the Agentrification Index (AIx) as a diagnostic tool to quantify this structural decay.
 author: godds
 ---